liqd/adhocracy3/docs/backend/architecture.rst

    framework for the javascript frontend

 adhocracy_xyz
-   Backend extensions for project spezific application
+   Backend extensions for project specific application

-xzy
+xyz
    projects specific application with javascript frontend